Wisconsin Restaurant Association

 5. Transportation Funding:

-Waning fuel tax revenues and other factors have led to perennial shortfalls in the transportation budget.
-As a result, road maintenance and improvement projects around the state have been delayed and our infrastructure is deteriorating.
+Finding ways to fund transportation continues to be a contentious issue in Wisconsin.
 WRA has a long-standing policy in support of highway maintenance and improvement projects that are needed to accommodate tourism and commerce and facilitate economic growth.
-One funding mechanism we oppose, however, is tolling.
+One funding mechanism we oppose, however, is traditional tolling – like Illinois.
 How would you fix the Transportation Fund?

 Do you support the establishment of toll roads?